 So, the bathroom needed to be done.
 It's this bathroom by the way:

 When we started renovating our kitchen, the goal was to spray more popcorn texture on the ceiling where we took down cabinets (to keep the small makeover budget friendly).
-We didn't want to do this, but we didn’t want to shell out money to take down the ceiling either.
+We didn't want to do this, but we didn't want to shell out money to take down the ceiling either.

 The white part is the part with asbestos and the cream tinged popcorn is where we tried to match.

 So, let’s talk about our options.
 Well, in the state of MO, a homeowner can remove their own asbestos.
 There are rules around it, of course, and rules about disposing of it, but the homeowner can abate it themselves.
-After reading through multiple state’s guidelines and removal processes, we (or mainly me – Luke isn’t quite as conservative about this particular issue) decided that we would have it professionally abated.
-Removing it ourselves and potentially missing something, scares me half to death.
+After reading through multiple state’s guidelines and removal processes, we (or mainly me – Luke isn’t quite as conservative about this particular issue) decided that we would have the asbestos disposal done professionally.

 We had three quotes done for our kitchen back in 2016.
 Here's one of them (I took out all the contact details for privacy):